mautrix/docs/bridges/general/double-puppeting.md

        # This must be false so the appservice doesn't take over all users completely.
        exclusive: false
    ```
-2. Install the new registration file the usual way
+2. Install the new registration file on your homeserver
    (see [Registering appservices]).
 3. Finally set `as_token:...` as the secret in `double_puppet` -> `secrets`
+   with the random string you generated above for the `as_token` field
-   (e.g. if you have `as_token: meow` in the registration created above, set
+   (e.g. if you have `as_token: meow` in the registration, set `as_token:meow`
-   `as_token:meow` as the secret value in the bridge config).
+   in the bridge config).
    ```yaml
    double_puppet:
      ...